Velology

 Velology is the study and collection of vehicle tax discs, particularly of those issued in the United Kingdom from 1 January 1921 to 30 September 2014.

 A tax disc was a circular certificate that vehicle owners had to place on the front windscreen of road vehicles, as visual proof that vehicle tax has been paid.
 Similar systems exist in some other countries, such as in Ireland, but the use of automatic number plate recognition has rendered tax discs redundant in the United Kingdom.

 The word is a combination of the acronym "VEL", for vehicle excise licence, and -ology.
 Collectors are known as velologists.

-Origins

-The collection of tax discs was first popularised by Elite Registrations, vehicle number plate dealers and has since developed a niche following.
-In response to the interest, a collector's magazine, The Velologist, is published monthly.
-The study of expired and historical tax discs is also a central component of an affiliated industry: the production of replica age-appropriate tax discs for collectors of vintage and classic cars; these can be legally displayed alongside the required modern disc or exemption certificate.

-Collectors value specimens which are intact, unfaded and rare.
-Those of particular interest include emergency discs (serial number prefaced with an E, issued when supplies of normal discs were interrupted) and Welsh language discs.
-Another variation was the "farmers' disc", identified by an "F", which was displayed on agricultural vehicles.

 History of tax discs

 The vehicle excise duty was first introduced in the United Kingdom in 1889, but the requirement to display a paper tax disc on the vehicle came into force on 1 January 1921.
 Initially, tax discs were issued for one year (annual) to 31 December, or for three months (quarterly) to 24 March, 30 June, 30 September or 31 December.

 Early discs were made from plain paper, without perforations; the selvedge was cut or folded to create the main circular shape.
 Colour printing was introduced in 1923.
 Advertising on the reverse of the disc was allowed from 1924, with companies such as Shell Oil placing advertisements.
 This was abolished in 1926, after which the reverse showed text relating to the refund available for unexpired licences.
 Perforations were used from 1938, enabling a better fit within the standard disc holders; however, the perforations were missing from 1942 to 1952, perhaps as a result of equipment damage during the war.
 In 1961 major changes occurred, with a redesign of the printed pattern – for better security – and a new system of monthly issues, rather than the standard December expiry of the past.
 From then on, the expiry month was displayed.
 From 2001, watermarking and embossing were added to prevent fraud.

 The last tax discs in the United Kingdom expired on 30 September 2015, but the requirement to display them ended on 1 October 2014.
 In the last month before the abolition of tax discs came into force, the DVLA issued some new tax discs on printer paper, to save costs.